KCL-BMEIS/OOP/week1.md

 --
 - search online for examples and explanations!
-  - but bear in mind that online sources may use concepts we have purposefully left out of the course!
+  - but bear in mind that online sources may use concepts we have deliberately left out of the course!

 --